Candidates for the Bachelor of Arts and Bachelor of Science degrees must meet all College and University requirements for graduation.

 Additional hours of credit by examination beyond 30 hours or exceptions to the above rules may be allowed on the degree program when approved by a committee composed of the department chair, the student's adviser and a faculty member representing the area of study in which the additional hours or exceptions are sought.

-A student may pursue a dual degree course of study within the College of Arts and Sciences by declaring so on the Degree or Program Declaration Form.
+A student may pursue a dual degree course of study within the College of Arts and Sciences by declaring so on the Change of Record.